sim-patil/SQL-mini-project/README.md

 2. Learn and write basic SQL queries up to basic aggregations and joins
 3. Comment on SQL code

+# Data Used:
 The data used is in the "country_club" database.
-This database contains 3 tables:
-    i) the "Bookings" table,
+This database contains 3 tables: the "Bookings" table,the "Facilities" table, and the "Members" table.

-    ii) the "Facilities" table, and
-    iii) the "Members" table.
+# Platform Used:
+Springboard' online SQL platform - https://sql.springboard.com/